dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 HTML snippets which are transformed into live demos which demonstrate any style variants, and a place to make any notes which would be useful to the client or fellow developers.

+## What is KSS Node?

+KSS Node is a NodeJS implementation of KSS.

+## What's different in this fork?

+* Some minor bug fixes which allow Subversion to be used for version control (rather than Git)
+* Bundled OS X app for regenerating styleguide without using the command line
+* Bundled OS X app uses XML configuration files to allow easy switching between projects
+* Boilerplate for integration into PHP-based CMSes (Content Management Systems)
+* Front-end maximises the available screen real estate
+* Uses vanilla CSS rather than LESS

 ## Benefits of using KSS

 ### Clarity: